BatuhanUlucay/F1-react/README.md

 In this project, I've tried to visualize data about Formula 1.
 This website includes information about races, race results, standings, drivers and teams.

+I would like to thank to Ergast for featuring this project in their Application gallery!
+You can check [this](https://ergast.com/mrd/gallery/#f1_react) out.

 ## Project Details

 Project is written with [React](https://reactjs.org/).
 [TailwindCSS](https://tailwindcss.com/) and [Material UI](https://mui.com/) are used for styling.
 [Vercel](https://vercel.com/) is used for deployment.